 Made in the USA America

-• USB LUN Setting: Camera setting that should be set to Multi.
+• USB Connection Mode: Camera setting that should be set to either PC Remote or Remote Shooting depending on the camera.

 • USB Power Supply: Camera setting that controls if the camera should charge from the USB port.
 Generally, this should be turned off as it will drastically reduce the CamRanger’s battery life.